 33) Shanghai, China

-To get a feeling of old Shanghai, check out Nanshi Old Town and Zhujiajiao Water Town.
+Check out Nanshi Old Town and Zhujiajiao Water Town to get a feeling of old Shanghai.
 And don’t miss the lotus pools and dragon walls of the lovely 400-year-old Yu Garden.

 Shanghai is also known for its contemporary skylines.
 The Oriental Pearl Tower, with its quirky ball-and-column design, is even more dramatic when lit up at night.
 It’s also worth visiting for its sensational views and transparent floor.